Learning from Home

 This is also a good time to play games together - it is important not spend spend too long in front of a screen!

 Please see the message below from Ms Hammond about avoiding online hacks.

 It is really important that you keep a normal routine, whilst we are all staying at home: you need to get up and start work at the normal school time.
 All of your teachers have put work on the school website and many have also set up Google classrooms, so do check both.

 Please do use the prayer in our Chaplaincy tab as a way of preparing for the day ahead.
 Break up your periods of study so that they are more productive, but try and keep to the school day to ensure that you keep on top of your work.

 There are some great ideas posted on our website, but we would like to highlight some websites that may be of particular interest this week.

-On Thursday at 7.00pm, the National Theatre are streaming a performance of One Man, Two Guvnors, featuring James Corden.
-This will also be available to view for a week after that.
+This week, the National Theatre is streaming the American classic A Streetcar Named Desire by Tennessee Williams, featuring Gillian Anderson and Vanessa Kirby.
 To find out more go to https://www.nationaltheatre.org.uk/nt-at-home for details of this and other performances that will be streamed over the coming weeks.